-The planned date for the UK to leave the European Union (EU) is fast approaching.
+How and when the UK will leave the European Union (EU), as well as if it will at all, continue to be topics of debate.
 While the route that the UK will take is still unknown, it is clear that change is coming for companies and there is an essential need for them to understand how Brexit will affect business.

 Our data suggests that many businesses have not begun seriously planning for Brexit because they do not know which scenario to plan for.
 While the future is still unclear, businesses should take the initiative to prepare as best they can for both risks and opportunities.